Managing User Accounts

 Creating a User

 • Password: Enter the initial user password, which is subject to the ThreatConnect password policy defined within the system settings.
+The user will be prompted to change this password when they log into ThreatConnect for the first time.

 Note